rj-oidc/e2e-action-workflows/workshops/workshop-1/1_initialize-project-management.md

 -> <img width="766" alt="image" src="https://user-images.githubusercontent.com/58063491/168667077-7d9e514c-4a48-4176-9ca8-97544905208d.png">

   - Keep the generated PAT page open, copy the value and create a secret in the `.github` repo called `BOT_TOKEN`.
+      - In your forked repository, go to `Settings`
+      - Click on `Secrets` option listed on the left side.
+Then click on `Actions` option.
+      - Click on `New repository secret`
+      - In Value text box, paste the PAT token generated in the previous step.
+      - In Name, enter `BOT_TOKEN`
+      - Click on `Add Secret`
+      - You can see that the secret is added.

   - `manage-your-labels` uses a config file stored at [manage-your-labels.yml](https://github.com/Josh-01/vigilant-waffle/blob/master/.github/manage-your-labels.yml) within the top-level directory of the .github repo for label management.